influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

 ##### Lambda expressions as literals

 A lambda expression is a parameter representing a short easily understood function to be passed into a method call or held in a variable.
-It can wrap a boolean expression, a mathematical expression or a call to an internal stateful function.
-As of the release 1.3 the three functions are provided.
+It can wrap a boolean expression, a mathematical expression, a call to an internal function or a combination of these three.
+As of release 1.3 the three stateful functions are provided.

    * `sigma` - counts the number of standard deviations a give value is from the running mean.
    * `count` - counts the number of values processed.